Apply to a foreign university with confidence

 For admission to a Pathway program or Pre-Master's:

-For admission to undergraduate programs basic requirements are: For admission to graduate schools (master’s and doctoral programs):
+For admission to graduate schools (master’s and doctoral programs):

 Today there are about 4.5 thousand institutions of higher education in the United States — colleges and universities.
 These terms are often used interchangeably and both mean educational institutions providing post-secondary education.
 However, some differences still exist.
 The following independent types of educational institutions in the USA can be distinguished: